AdamD64/AngualrTestingExamples/README.md

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
-We provide a Karma configuration file to run them.
+These are written in
+[Mocha] and use the [chai] assertion library, which we run with the [Karma Test Runner][karma].
+We provide a Karma configuration file to run them and define what it executed in the grunt task

 * the configuration is found at `karma.conf.js`
+* the grunt tasks can be found in `.grunt/grunt-karma-tasks.js` and `.grunt/grunt-protractor-runner.js`

 To start the server run